Ibón Guillén, Carlos Ureña, Alan King, Marcos Fajardo, Iliyan Georgiev, Jorge López-Moreno, Adrian Jarabo

 Iliyan Georgiev, Marcos Fajardo

 A method that improves the visual fidelity of Monte Carlo renderings without increasing the sampling effort.
-By correlating the samples between pixels using specially constructed blue-noise matrices, the method minimizes the low-frequency content in the distribution of the approximation error, thereby reducing the perceptual error of the image.
+By correlating the samples between pixels using specially constructed blue-noise masks, the method minimizes the low-frequency content in the distribution of the approximation error, thereby reducing the perceptual error of the image.

 alShaders is an open-source, production shader library for Arnold.
 In this document, we will examine what constitutes a production shader library and examine the design choices that shaped the form alShaders would take.
 As we will see, many of those choices follow naturally from the design of the renderer itself, so we will also take a brief look at the design of Arnold.